Fredericvdv/refractive_error_calculator/README.md

 By using the Application, you are consenting to our processing of your information as set forth in this Privacy Policy now and as amended by us.

 Contact us
-If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at [Your Email Address].
+If you have any questions regarding privacy while using the Application, or have questions about our practices, please contact us via email at frederic1vanderveken+app@gmail.com.